 - Activities run outside Hobsonville Point’s boundaries (see map).

 - Activities aimed at promoting political parties or religious beliefs

 - Expenditure already incurred before the date of your application i.e. no retrospective applications

 - Projects that aim to make a profit for the applicants

-- The amount of funds being sought as a proportion of the total sum needed to run the proposed activity.
-For larger events, it is expected that the group/individual will have other sources of funding along with this fund.
-E.g. the amount of $500 should not be viewed as a goal.
-A small neighbourhood gathering should primarily be supported by the residents involved, with a contribution from the fund.
+- The amount of funds being sought as a proportion of the total sum needed.
+For larger, more expensive events, it is expected that the group/individual will have additional sources of funding.

 - The size of the community group that will benefit